axa-ch-webhub-cloud/pattern-library/CONTRIBUTING.md

 **Note:** Be careful of choosing your attribute names, never overwrite existing standard attributes without good reason!

+#### `batchProps(props)`

+A fast and simpler way to update multiple props in one go.
+Especially useful for integrations and to prevent multiple or delayed re-renders.

 #### `shouldUpdateCallback(newValue, oldValue)`

 `shouldUpdateCallback()` is invoked upon `attributeChangedCallback()` or Property `setter()` invocation to determine if rendering is necessary when new props are being received - it returns `true` if re-rendering is desireable, else `false`.